xtoazt/xtoazt/README.md

 # wsp

-I'm into building cool stuff with code.
-This is my space for projects, experiments, and learning in public.
+I'm only making projects on [Azalea](https://github.com/xazalea) now, check that out cuz its just so cool.

 ---

 ## Connect
-- Chat with me or support: [realchatfr.vercel.app](https://realchatfr.vercel.app/)
+- Chat with me or support: [Email](mynameisrohanandthisismyemail@gmail.com)
-  Username: **rohan**

 ---